microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

         data.
     :param string targetOrigin: Specifies what the origin of ``otherWindow`` must be for the event to be dispatched.
         This value will be set to the :term:`PostMessageOrigin` property provided in :ref:`CheckFileInfo`.
-The literal string ``*``, while supported in the PostMessage protocol, is not allowed by Office Online.
+The literal string ``*``, while supported in the PostMessage protocol, is not allowed by |wac|.

 Message format
 --------------

-All messages posted to and from the Office Online application frame are posted using the :func:`~otherWindow.postMessage` function.
+All messages posted to and from the |wac| application frame are posted using the :func:`~otherWindow.postMessage` function.
 Each message (the ``msg`` parameter in the :func:`~otherWindow.postMessage` function) is a JSON-formatted object of the form: